krish918/tenxterminal/README.md

 #### Install Nerd Font
 Look for a patched version of your favorite font [here](https://www.nerdfonts.com/font-downloads).
 This is required because the non-patched version of your favorite font might not contain the glyphs that are required for a *shining and glowing* terminal.
 If you can't find your font at **Nerd Fonts**, then try some other fonts.
 If you are picky about your font, try finding a patched font on [Poweline Fonts](https://github.com/powerline/fonts).

-## Installation on Ubuntu
+## Installation
-> __NOTE__ : Installation steps for other systems is coming soon.

-Login to your remote ubuntu server, where you'd be spending your rest of life.
+Login to the machine, where you hope to spend your rest of life.

 We will install three primary tools here: